junagrole/ptn_reference_wiki/PtN Story/Locations/DisSea/Broken Frontline.md

 ---
-tags:
+Tags:
   - dissea
   - black_ring
   - fac
   - contaminated
-short: Extensive fortifications against the contamination of the DisSea.
+Short: Extensive fortifications against the contamination of the DisSea.
 Consisting of several defence lines, monitoring stations and command centres.
 The main forces of the FAC are stationed here.
 region: "[[DisSea]]"
 district:
-type: Facility
+Category: Facility
-state: created
+State: created
-content: location
+Content: location
 ---